rplevy/ulna/README.md

 # configuration

-Create a file bin/env.sh (in .gitignore so as not to push) based on the example in bin/ to set environment vars fo app secret, etc.
+Create a file bin/env.sh (in .gitignore so as not to push) based on the example in bin/ to set environment vars for app secret, etc.

 ## License
 ==========